Let’s eat! Dillon’s got the goods — in so, so many ways

 Dillon is home to two award-winning breweries that conveniently have full-scale restaurants attached.
-In the heart of town, Pug Ryan’s dishes out prime rib, seafood, steaks, ribs and a bit of vegetarian fare, in addition to elixirs such as Peacemaker Pilsner, Deadeye Dunkel and Old Crow Cream Ale.
+In the heart of town, Pug Ryan’s dishes out the prime rib, seafood, steaks, ribs and a bit of vegetarian fare, in addition to elixirs such as Peacemaker Pilsner, Deadeye Dunkel, and Old Crow Cream Ale.
 Bonus: Canned beers for hiking and boating.

 You may have heard of the Tiki Bar, a satellite of Pug Ryan’s that is delightfully lakeside at the Dillon Marina.
 You can get Pug’s craft beers at this seasonal favorite, in addition to Rum Runners and an array of pub food.
 Lots of high praise has been earned here in the form of various best-of lists: Sunset magazine rated it the fifth best deck in the western United States and, more recently, The Denver Post listed it among the top five beach bars in Colorado.

 You’ll find the Dillon Dam Brewery off U.S. Highway 6 on Little Dam Street.
 They offer Dam Good Beer (their words, your experience) in multiple selections, including Zuma Zen and Grapefruit Double IPA.
 Big burgers, pub favorites and full-on dinners such as Honey Sriracha Salmon and Great Plains Bison Sirloin round things out.